DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 > NOTE: Theses models are perfect for running on my GTX3060 GPU with 12GB VRAM.

-* I list the LLMs (large language models) downloaded by Ollama:
+* I list the models downloaded by Ollama:

 ```bash